pandas-dev/pandas/doc/source/getting_started/intro_tutorials/02_read_write.rst

         </li>
     </ul>

-The equivalent read function :meth:`~DataFrame.to_excel` will reload the data to a ``DataFrame``:
+The equivalent read function :meth:`~DataFrame.read_excel` will reload the data to a ``DataFrame``:

 .. ipython:: python